rdi-berkeley/understanding_llms/index.md

 ## Enrollment and Grading

-Prospective undergraduate students should have taken CS 182 Deep Neural Networks or equivalent and had at least 3 months of hands-on experience with deep learning.
+***Prerequisite:*** **Prospective students should have taken CS 182/282A Deep Neural Networks or equivalent and had at least 3 months of hands-on experience with deep learning.**

-Undergraduate students should enroll in CS 194-267.
-Graduate students should enroll in CS 294-267.
+Prospective students should first try enrolling in the course through CalCentral.
+The class number of CS 194-267 (for undergraduate students) is 34188 and the class number of CS 294-267 (for graduate students) is 34187.
+Please join the waitlist if the course is full.
+Please fill in the [enrollment petition form](https://forms.gle/g9SJYTzCY14HVcsc9) if you can neither enroll in the course nor join the waitlist.
+We will reach out to you if your petition is approved.

 This is a variable-unit course.
 All enrolled students are expected to participate in lectures in person.